 The master’s in child life, administration and family collaboration provides advanced education for students who wish to become Certified Child Life Specialists (CCLS) and for those already certified and working in the field.

-Students who complete this program finish with a post-baccalaureate certificate in Family Professional Collaboration and may also earn another certificate in clinician-administrator transition.
+Students who complete the master’s program finish with a graduate certificate in Family Professional Collaboration and may also earn another certificate in clinician-administrator transition.